The World’s Most Sustainable King Crab

 Once harvested, Golden King crab is kept in holding tanks aboard the crab vessel until it can be delivered to shore live.
 Once landed, the crab is cooked, cleaned, sectioned and frozen.
 The freezing process creates a protective glaze that ensures Keyport King crab retains its wild-caught flavor during shipping.
 To guarantee the best taste experience and food safety, keep frozen until ready to thaw and use.
 Do not thaw and refreeze.

 King crab legs are sized according to the number of crab legs in a ten-pound package.
 Legs labeled ‘12/14’, for example, are large and it only takes 12 to 14 legs to make up a 10 lb box.
 Golden King crab leg sizes include (from largest to smallest): 12/14, 14/17, 16/20, 20/24, 20+

 Purchasing Wholesale Golden King Crab

 King crab have six legs and two claws.
 Each wholesale box of King crab includes this natural proportion of legs to claws.
 So, if you have 12 legs in a box, you can expect to find 4 claws as well.
 Keyport typically requires a minimum order of 600-1000 lbs for shipped orders.
 Our crab experts are happy to help with King crab pricing, special cuts and retail packaging.
-Live chat, call or email us today.
+Live chat, call or email.